A bad system will beat a good person every time.

 You can't see it at the micro level unless you've articulated and adhere to a personal software process.
 If you can't articulate it and adhere to it, you can't refine it or teach it.

-Most software engineers have a personal software development process that is ad hoc, informally specified, bug-ridden, and slow implementation of half of a decent one.
+Most software engineers have a personal software development process that is an ad hoc, informally specified, bug-ridden, and slow implementation of half of a decent one.

 Take some time this week to articulate your process.
 Then tell me how you're going to measure it to see if you're getting better?